Western Anbar offensive (2017): Aftermath

-On September 23, a security source stated that ten ISIL leaders fled from Al-Qaim to unknown places.
-On the next day, Iraqi Defense Ministry's War Media Cell stated that five militants were killed while an ISIL headquarters in Rawa was destroyed by airstrikes of CJTF-OIR.
+On September 23, a security source stated that ten IS leaders fled from Al-Qaim to unknown places.
+On the next day, Iraqi Defense Ministry's War Media Cell stated that five militants were killed while an IS headquarters in Rawa was destroyed by airstrikes of CJTF-OIR.
 Rageh al-Eissawi, a member of Anbar province council's security commission, stated on September 25 that Iraqi forces had launched wide-scale combing operations on roads leading to Rawa in preparation for an assault on it.
 He added that it coincided with air raids by Iraqi warplanes in the area.
 Iraqi Army's 7th Division backed by PMU killed 11 militants, including a wali, on September 26, in an assault on outskirts of Rawa.
 Security sources added that five rest houses of the group were also destroyed.

 On September 27, the militants attacked and briefly took over areas near Ramadi according to security sources.
 The operation was likely meant to create a diversion against Iraq's offensives to dislodge the group from its last strongholds.
 Provincial police chief Major General Hadi Razij Kassar stated that security forces and tribes retook the Al-Tash, Majr and Kilometre Seven districts and all the militants were killed.
 A general meanwhile told that 20 militants were killed.
 A military source in a Ramadi hospital said two security personnel were killed and 18 civilians wounded.
 Maj.
-Gen. Hadi Rezeij, chief of Anbar police, stated on October 1 that fifty ISIL fighters were killed while 30 vehicles of the group were destroyed when troops thwarted the attack on Ramadi on September 27.
+Gen. Hadi Rezeij, chief of Anbar police, stated on October 1 that fifty IS fighters were killed while 30 vehicles of the group were destroyed when troops thwarted the attack on Ramadi on September 27.

-Iraqi Interior Ministry stated on September 30 that 40 militants were killed while others were wounded in airstrikes.
-It added that a rest house and a booby-trapping workshop of the group were destroyed in Al-Qaim.
-A security source meanwhile stated that CJTF-OIR warplanes killed a senior ISIL leader named Marawan Mohamed Ali Ismail.
-A security source stated on October 9 that ISIL had started sending its fighter and equipment from Al-Qaim to Anbar's desert.
-Brett McGurk stated on 12 October that Iraqi forces were shifting en masse from Kirkuk to Anbar, and was heading there to drive ISIL out of the border region with Syria.
-The military announced on 25 October that they were about to launch an offensive to retake last territory under ISIL control, with Iraqi Air Force dropping leaflets in Rawa and Al-Qaim.
+The Iraqi Interior Ministry stated on September 30 that 40 militants were killed while others were wounded in airstrikes.
+The ministry also added that a rest house and a booby-trapping workshop of the group were destroyed in Al-Qaim.
+Meanwhile, a security source stated that CJTF-OIR warplanes killed a senior IS leader named Marawan Mohamed Ali Ismail.
+A security source stated on October 9 that IS had started sending its fighter and equipment from Al-Qaim to Anbar's desert.
+Special presidential envoy Brett McGurk stated on 12 October that Iraqi forces were shifting en masse from Kirkuk to Anbar, and was heading there to drive IS out of the border region with Syria.
+The military announced on 25 October that they were about to launch an offensive to retake last territory under IS control, with Iraqi Air Force dropping leaflets in Rawa and Al-Qaim.

 On October 26, Prime Minister al-Abadi announced an offensive to recapture the western border region of Al-Qaim and Rawah.